 Jalup Beginner masters the Japanese basics.

-Jalup Intermediate through Expert masters the transition to a Japanese-only world and lays out the path to your eventual domination.
+Jalup Intermediate through Jalup Hero guides you through the transition to a Japanese-only world and lays out the path to your eventual domination.

 Immersion.
 Engaging in Japanese native materials is where the real adventure begins.
 The Jalup decks help you gain access to that adventure.
 But then you are off on your own and it’s a transition between 2 worlds: